TheOldTaylor/Odin3-CPU-Underclock/README.md

 ## Notes/Observations
 - I tried making a script with macros to allow simpler way to make custom script settings, but for some reason I could not get any versions of the script I made to work.
 Hopefully the provided custom template is simple enough.
 - Based on some very brief testing I have done, it seems like the underclock values used for the Cluster 1 cores is where a large majority of the impact is seen, at least from a thermals stand point.
 Changing the clock speed of Cluster 1 alone made a pretty noticeable TDP difference, whereas changing only Cluster 0 cores clocks didn't seem to make much noticeable difference at all.
+- I also couldn't find a way to allow scripts to run automatically on boot, which should probably be a given since this is a rootless solution.